Class Takeaways — Humor is Serious Business

-Five lessons in five minutes — learn how to make a sense of humor your superpower.
+Five lessons in five minutes: Professor Jennifer Aaker and her team teach you how to make humor your superpower.

 You probably intuitively know that a workplace that’s fun makes work more enjoyable.
 But is fun the enemy of a serious mission?
 It need not be, and in fact humor may have benefits you haven’t considered.
 Seriously.

 Stanford Graduate School of Business Professor Jennifer Aaker and lecturer Naomi Bagdonas, designed the course Humor: Serious Business to help students develop an appreciation of the role of humor in the workplace.
 In this video with lecturer Connor Diemand-Yauman, they show why humor is, as Bagdonas puts it, “an under-leveraged superpower in business.”